 HOW TO STRUCTURE A STORY AND COMPREHEND THE NARRATIVE STRUCTURE

 The most crucial aspect of writing a story is structuring it.
 However, a writer cannot jump straight into this without comprehending the narrative structure and what it entails.
-The writer must consider the types of narrative structure, the character arc, the point of view and the perspectives before structuring the story.
+Before structuring the story, the writer must consider the types of narrative structure, the character arc, the point of view and the perspectives.
 There is a fixed template to follow when structuring the story.

 In this post, I discuss the following points: